Q: What is AWS OpsWorks?

 Yes.
 You can use your own AMIs or customize the AMIs OpsWorks supports using Chef scripts to install agents and other software that you require.
 Using your own Windows AMIs is not currently supported.

 Q: Can I use Amazon EC2 user data to customize instance setup?

 No. Instance setup is done exclusively through Chef recipes.

 Q: What load balancing options does AWS OpsWorks support?

-OpsWorks supports Elastic Load Balancing, HAProxy through a built-in layer, or any load balancer you choose to install on your EC2 instances using a custom layer and Chef recipes.
+OpsWorks supports Elastic Load Balancing, HAProxy using community Chef recipes, or any load balancer you choose to install on your EC2 instances using a custom layer and Chef recipes.
 This gives you rich customization options and fine-grained control of your application’s load balancer.

 Q: What automatic instance scaling options does AWS OpsWorks support?